Understanding vectorization

 This is kind of amazing!
 In a lot of programming languages we would have

-and put the results into that.
+the same length as a and b and put the results into that.

 This is cumbersome!
 R makes it easy for us!